 More than 180 recorded Texas Historic Landmark markers and National Register markers have been placed in Cameron County.
 The time span from these historic buildings and sites of significant events and cultural milestones stretches from 1771 when Espiritu Santo Ranch (now Rancho Viejo) was established, through the Rogers Massacre in 1846 at the start of the Mexican-American War and the Paso Real Stagecoach ferry crossing to bandit raids in the 1910s and Harlingen Army Airfield.
 Fort Brown, the Immaculate Conception Cathedral and the Pan Am Blind Flying School are among the architecturally and historically important building that have been recognized.

-To learn more and locate markers, click on the Markers icon.
+To learn more about Cameron County history click on the icons below.

 The CCHC is here for you!